stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

    ``--public-addr {ip}`` or ``--public-network {network}`` argument.
    For example::

-	ceph-mon -i {mon-id} --public-addr {ip:port}
+	stone-mon -i {mon-id} --public-addr {ip:port}

 .. _removing-monitors:

 Removing Monitors
 =================

-When you remove monitors from a cluster, consider that Ceph monitors use Paxos to establish consensus about the master cluster map.
+When you remove monitors from a cluster, consider that Stone monitors use Paxos to establish consensus about the master cluster map.
 You must have a sufficient number of monitors to establish a quorum for consensus about the cluster map.